 What is the Young Workers Forum?

 The Young Workers Forum is an advisory committee to the TUC General Council, which meets approximately five time a year.
 It consists of a number of General Council members and representatives from affiliated trade unions.
 Each union that is affiliated to the TUC can appoint up to two delegates to the Forum, at least on of who must be a woman.
-Those representatives must be under the age of 27.
-The Forum is chaired by a member of the General Council who is elected at Congress to represent workers under the age of 27.
+Those representatives must be under the age limit criteria set by their individual union.
+The Forum is chaired by a member of the General Council who is elected at Congress.
 The Forum elects a Vice-Chair from among the union representatives.
 Out of the Chair and Vice-Chair, at least one of the office-holders must be a woman.